rokkuran/stegasawus/README.md

 - Preliminary model comparisons.

 ### Preliminary Results
-Model 5-fold cross validation results on 2000 (256x256) images of cats and dogs with various message sizes embedded - images are converted to strings and embedded using the Least Significant Bit algorithm.
+Model 5-fold cross validation results on 2000 (256x256) images of cats and dogs with various message sizes embedded.
+Image messages are converted to strings and hidden in a cover image using the Least Significant Bit algorithm.

 Image type counts below.
-Cover is the original image and 64x64 is the image size that is embedded to a cover image.
+Cover is the original image and 64x64 is the image size that is hidden in a cover image.

 `Counter({'16x16': 350, '32x32': 333, '64x64': 317, 'cover': 1000})`

 ![Classifier Accuracy](https://github.com/rokkuran/stegasawus/blob/master/output/plots/clf_embedding_acc.png)

 ![Classifier Log Loss](https://github.com/rokkuran/stegasawus/blob/master/output/plots/clf_embedding_ll.png)

 ### Future Work
-- Run model benchmarks for specific message sizes and embedding generator types.
+- Run model benchmarks for different LSB embedding generator types.
 - Look at model performance for different image types (only cats and dogs at the moment).
 - Model persistence for well performing trained models.
 - Write a few non-repeating integer sequence generators for use in LSB embedding.
 - Write own LSB embedding algorithm.
-- Tune XGBoost parameters.
+- Investigate ensemble of models.
+- Improve feature set.